derbycomden/derbycomden.github.io/about.md

 * The Smoke-free Places Act (Nova Scotia) applies to the use of combustible cannabis in public places.
 Please use responsibly.

 * Possessing any illegal substance or other illegal drugs.
-AtlSecCon does not tolerate the use or abuse of illegal substances anywhere in the Venue.
+DerbyComDen does not tolerate the use or abuse of illegal substances anywhere in the Venue.

 * Failure to obey any rules or regulations of the Venue.